|

 been done at much lower cost to clubs and without the need for

-of unattached levies.
-ARC has also developed safe but not
+also developed safe but not over-restrictive rules and

-over-restrictive rules and organisational standards for all non-stadia
+organisational standards for all non-stadia events.
+We have

-events.
-We have arranged for course measurement facilities to be
+arranged for course measurement facilities to be extended to ARC

-extended to ARC permit races.
-We believe these achievements have
+permit races.
+We believe these achievements have provided a

-provided a welcome new environment in which our member clubs can
+welcome new environment in which our member clubs can enjoy

 bureaucracy.